 Step-By-Step Instructions to Make Bang Bang Sauce:

-Step 1: Mix the creamy base
+Step 1: Add the base

-Step 2: Add the heat and sweetness
+Step 2: Mix in the sweet and spicy parts

-Step 4: Check the texture and finish
+Step 4: Adjust and taste

 💡 Note: These steps are just an overview.
 For detailed quantities, measurements, and exact timings to make this recipe, please check the recipe card below.